mimistjohns/PropertyAPI/README.md

 3. Enter query; this program sorts by ascending and descending price, beds, and baths.
 It also can sort by the minimum or maximum of a field.
 When more than one property is listed property information is limited.
 All information about a specfic property retrieved can be found by adding "/address/address of property" to URL.
-Note: Replace all "#" in address field with "%23."
+Note: Replace all "#" in address fields with "%23".

 Example Queries: